Universities' Police Science Institute

 The Universities' Police Science Institute, or UPSI as it is more commonly known, is a joint venture between South Wales Police, Cardiff University and the University of South Wales.
-The Universities' Police Science Institute (UPSI) was formed in 2007 to develop research into Policing; Since its inception the Universities' Police Science Institute has achieved international renown for its innovations in designing, developing and assessing new solutions to policing problems.
+UPSI was formed in 2007 to develop research into policing and is now housed as one of four research units within Cardiff University's Security, Crime, and Intelligence Innovation Institute.
+Since its inception, the UPSI has achieved international renown for its innovations in designing, developing and assessing new solutions to policing problems.

 About UPSI

-The Universities' Police Science Institute is responsible for conducting research in areas, such as, Major Crime Investigations, Neighbourhood Policing and Crime Analysis.
+The Universities' Police Science Institute is responsible for conducting research into policing methods such as major crime investigations, neighbourhood policing and crime analysis.

-In addition to their main research the UPSI team have a vast expertise within Policing generally and have helped to influence ACPO, Home Office and HMIC policies over the last decade; Especially within the areas of:
+In addition to their main research, the UPSI team have vast expertise within policing generally and have especially helped to influence ACPO, Home Office and HMIC policies over the last decade.